Afro-Mexicans: Geographical origins and the Atlantic slave trade

-From the African continent dark skinned slaves were taken; "the first true blacks were extracted from Arguin."
-Later in the sixteenth century, Black slaves came from Bran, biafadas and Gelofe (in Cape Verde).
-Black slaves were classified into several types, depending on their ethnic group and origin, but mostly from physical characteristics.
-There were two main groups.
-The first, called Retintos, also called swarthy, came from Sudan and the Guinean Coast.
-The second type were amulatados or amembrillados of lighter skin color, when compared with other Blacks and were distinguishable by their yellow skin tones.
+During the 16th century, the vast majority of African captives in New Spain likely originated from West Africa in the regions of modern day Senegal, The Gambia, and Guinea-Bissau, where the Spanish Empire managed to establish trading with Mande-speaking Muslim communities.
+According to the genetic testing company 23andMe, the predominant Sub-Saharan ancestry in Mexico is from the Senegambia and Guinea region.
+In the 17th century, the majority of enslaved peoples likely came from West-Central Africa, primarily from the regions of modern-day Angola.

 The demand for slaves came in the early colonial period, especially between 1580 and 1640, when the indigenous population declined due to new infectious diseases.
 Carlos V began to issue an increasing number of contracts (asientos) between the Spanish Crown and private slavers specifically to bring Africans to Spanish colonies.
 These slavers made deals with the Portuguese, who controlled the African slave market.
 Mexico had important slave ports in the New World, sometimes holding slaves brought by Spanish before they were sent to other parts of Latin America and the Caribbean.

-According to the genetic testing company 23andMe, the predominant Sub-Saharan ancestry in Mexico is from the Senegambia and Guinea region.
-This contrasts with the predominant Nigerian ancestry in the United States and parts of the Caribbean.